 A: Simply apply online through Farmers Insurance Federal Credit Union's website and complete a "Home Loan Inquire form".
-Our mortgage company, Community Mortgage Funding will contact you.
 Members can expect to receive a free Reverse Mortgage Proposal tailored to you.
 The proposal will give you an estimated breakdown of the loan proceeds, cost and options.
-Your credit report will not be run in order to obtain this report nor will we need any personal information. www.figfcu.org/mortgage
+Your credit report will not be run in order to obtain this report nor will we need any personal information.

+www.figfcu.org/mortgage